How to Find Free or Cheap Moving Supplies

 - If you live in an apartment complex or high rise building you likely have people moving in and out often.
 Watch for these people and ask them if you can take their unwanted boxes off their hands.

 - Also for apartment and high rise tenants, if you have a shared trash room or recycling area you can probably find boxes that are being discarded from a UPS or USPS shipment.
 Many of these boxes are in great condition and can be reused.

-If you are unable to find cheap or free boxes through these methods then you may have to purchase them.
-If this is the case then these tips will help you at least reduce the cost of the supplies needed:
+If you're unable to find cheap or free moving boxes through the methods above then you may have to purchase them.
+If this is the case then these moving tips will help you at least reduce the cost of the moving supplies needed:

-- Similar to #2 above, if you are moving locally there are now companies that will rent reusable containers.
+If you are moving locally there are now companies that will rent reusable moving boxes.
 They generally provide pick-up and drop-off service and charge per container per week.
 While none of these companies offer long distance service yet, there are several that are rapidly expanding.
-One such company is BungoBox based in Orlando, Florida.
-They are franchising their business and currently have locations in South Florida, Tampa, Orlando and Phoenix, Arizona.
-BungoBox could be the first company to offer moving container rentals nationally in the next few years.
+We currently have several discount offers available for box rental companies.